fredrike/fredrike.github.io/teaching.md

 ## Supervised thesises
 ---
+* Gustafsson J., and Törnkvist A. (2019), "Secure handling of encryption keys for small businesses - A comparative study of key management systems".
+* Björkman A., and Kardos M. (2019), "Threat Analysis of Smart Home Assistants Involving Novel Acoustic Based Attack-Vectors".
+* Tulek Z., and Arnell L. (2019), "Facebook Eavesdropping Through the Microphone for Marketing Purpose".
+* Gribing Arlfors C., and Nilsson S. (2019), "Tracking the cookies - A quantitative study on user perceptions about online tracking".
-* Güven, V (2018), "Patterns of malware and digital attacks"
+* Güven V. (2018), "Patterns of malware and digital attacks".
-* Rylander, J., and Moberg, J. (2018), "Automated Key Rotations In a Continuous Deployment Pipeline".
+* Rylander J., and Moberg J. (2018), "Automated Key Rotations In a Continuous Deployment Pipeline".
 * Karlsson R. (2018), "Using the blockchain for botnet Command & Control".
-* Dimitriou, J. (2017), "Hot or Not - Exploratory Study on Viral Content on Online Social Media".
+* Dimitriou J. (2017), "Hot or Not - Exploratory Study on Viral Content on Online Social Media".
-* Ekhator, S. (2010), "Evaluating Kismet and NetStumbler as Network Security Tools & Solutions".
+* Ekhator S. (2010), "Evaluating Kismet and NetStumbler as Network Security Tools & Solutions".
-* Chetachi, U. (2009), "Security and Performance Analysis of Topology-Based Intrusion Detection System  in Ad Hoc Networks".
+* Chetachi U. (2009), "Security and Performance Analysis of Topology-Based Intrusion Detection System  in Ad Hoc Networks".
-* Nwabude, A. (2008), "Wireless Local Area Network (WLAN) : Security Risk Assessment and Countermeasures".
+* Nwabude A. (2008), "Wireless Local Area Network (WLAN) : Security Risk Assessment and Countermeasures".
-* Onoabhagbe, S. (2008), "Zigbee versus Radio Frequency Identification (RFID)".
+* Onoabhagbe S. (2008), "Zigbee versus Radio Frequency Identification (RFID)".